learn-co-students/SENG-LIVE-040422-phase-3/03_object_oriented_ruby_pt2/README.md

   - add a `.all` method and `@@all` class variable to keep track of all the dogs
   - add a `#save` method that will save an instance of the dog class to `@@all`
   - add a `.create(attributes)` method that take attributes as an argument and will instantiate and save a new instance of the dog class.
-  - add a `.needs_feeding` method that returns an array of all dogs that need feeding.
+  - add a `.hungry` method that returns an array of all dogs that need feeding.
   - add a `.needs_walking` method that returns an array of all dogs that need walking.

 - In CLI
   - Add menu options for viewing all dogs that need feeding and all dogs that need walking.
-  - rework the parts of the cli that were expecting to find all of our dogs in `DOGS` to use the `Dog.all` method instead.
+  - rework the parts of the cli that were expecting to find all of our dogs in `$dogs` to use the `Dog.all` method instead.
-    - we'll use `Dog.all` instead of `DOGS` to access the array of Dog instances
+    - we'll use `Dog.all` instead of `$dogs` to access the array of Dog instances
     - within the `add_dog` method, we'll create an instance of the `Dog` class using the `.create` method

+- In dogs_data
+  - We'll remove the call to `.map` at the end of the file so that `$dogs` is an array of hashes containing dog info again.

+- In bin/run
+  - We'll use `$dogs` and some of our new methods from `Dog` to create and save dogs from the `lib/dogs_data.rb` file

 ### Logistics